Skip to Main Content

 Afternoon:

 We’ll move on to Chihuahua City, the state capital, while the Group Leader continues the introductory lecture focusing on the historical events that shaped Northern Mexico as well as the state’s economic activities.
 As we arrive in the city, we’ll visit the ex-home now a museum of famed Pancho Villa, the colorful controversial hero of the Mexican Revolution.
 Settle into the centrally located hotel and re-group for a walking exploration of the city’s historical center led by our Group Leader.
 The Plaza de Armas is dominated by the imposing baroque Cathedral constructed from the profits of the rich silver mines exploited in the past throughout the state.
 The Cathedral boasts marble brought from Carrara and Murano glass chandeliers.
 In the center of the plaza, the wrought iron gazebo was brought over from France.
-We will continue the walk though a market, lively and colorful, ending at an elegant restaurant located in a mansion for our dinner.
-Lecture: 1 Field trips: 1
+We will end the walk at an elegant restaurant located in a mansion for our formal welcome dinner.

 Dinner: